jaimegc/DragonBallModularization/README.md

 ## Introduction

 DragonBall Modularization is a sample Android application focused on how to architect/configure a multi-module project.
 If you are looking for a beautiful design or complex architecture, sorry, this is not your repository.
-If you want to see many tests, great architecture, huge and complex database and much more, visit [Covid19Tracker repository](https://github.com/jaimegc/Covid19Tracker/).
+If you want to see many tests, great architecture, huge and complex database and much more, visit my [Covid19Tracker repository](https://github.com/jaimegc/Covid19Tracker/).

 ## Technical summary

+- [Multi-Module](https://jeroenmols.com/blog/2019/03/06/modularizationwhy/): Modularization is incredibly powerful to speed up your builds, simplify development and fundamentally scale your team.
+On top of that, it enables interesting use cases such as instant apps and makes it easier to experiment with new technologies.
 - [Offline-First](https://applikeysolutions.com/blog/the-offline-first-approach-to-mobile-app-development): The offline-first apps, while still requiring a connection to the servers, don't need a constant internet connection.
 The data from servers is downloaded to the user's device and can still be accessed offline.
 - [Single Source of Truth (SSOT)](https://developer.android.com/jetpack/docs/guide#truth): It is the practice of structuring information models and associated schemata such that every data element is stored exactly once.
 You can have an offline app and be sure your data always use one source and that is your database.
 - [Model-View-ViewModel (MVVM)](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel): It is a software architectural pattern that facilitates the separation of the development of the graphical user interface (without using [DataBinding](https://developer.android.com/topic/libraries/data-binding)).
 Also, there are [Screen States](/app/src/main/java/com/jaimegc/covid19tracker/ui/base/states/ScreenStates.kt) to handle the different states in the UI.